What is a revocable trust?

 Does a power of attorney avoid probate?

-No. In California, a power of attorney is automatically terminated at death.
+No. In Nevada and California, a power of attorney is automatically terminated at death.
 Even the durable power of attorney, which is intended to stay valid if you become disabled will also automatically end at your death.

 What assets should I put in my living trust?